ARCCSS-extremes/climpact2/README.md

   How do I calculate the indices on netCDF datasets?
 (Linux/MacOS only)
   ---------------------------------------------------------------------

+    Warning: Due to an error in the netCDF SPEI and SPI package these indices will not be correct IF your data contain missing values (e.g. they are based on observations).

     Software you will need before proceeding:
         -R (version 3.3 or later).
 You will need administrator privileges on your computer or the ability to install R libraries.